Akash Madhwal: Early career

 He quit the job of engineering and picked up cricket as his professional career aspect.

-He honed his skillets to deliver and nail the craft of bowling yorkers during his playing days in Uttarakhand when he was only playing with tennis balls.
+He honed his skills to deliver and nail the craft of bowling yorkers during his playing days in Uttarakhand when he was only playing with tennis balls.
 He also enhanced a great control in delivering yorkers during his early playing days.

 He was called up for trials organised by the Uttarakhand Cricket Association ever since it got affiliate with BCCI in 2018.
 It also eventually marked Madhwal's entry to competitive cricket at the age of 24.
 In 2019, he caught the attention of former Indian cricketer Wasim Jaffer who then served as the head coach of Uttarakhand as well as the current head coach of Uttarakhand Manish Jha.
 The duo suggested him to take up red ball and began practicing with the red ball.
 Jaffer decided to pick him Uttarakhand state team and Madhwal's talent was polished further especially under the helm of Manish Jha.
 During his normative years, he trained under Avtar Singh who also had previously coached Rishabh Pant.